-This beautiful estate in Nebraska City was the original home of J. Sterling Morton, who founded Arbor Day -- the tree planter's holiday -- in 1872.
-From its beginning in 1855 as a four-room frame house, the magnificent mansion grew to 52 rooms through several renovations.
-Authentic furnishings and historical artifacts grace the rooms, and displays capture the life and times of this exceptional man.
+This beautiful estate in Nebraska City was the original home of J. Sterling Morton, who thought up the Arbor Day holiday in 1872.
+From its beginning in 1855 as a four-room frame house, the mansion grew to 52 rooms through several renovations.
+Authentic furnishings and historical artifacts grace the rooms.

 Today, Arbor Lodge State Historical Park is owned by Nebraska Game and Parks Commission, but is managed by the Arbor Day Foundation.

-The mansion is open daily in the spring, summer, and fall and on weekends during the winter months for self-guided tours and offers several special events throughout the year for visitors.
-It's also available for private events; please call 402-873-8705 for additional information on hosting an event (meeting, wedding, etc.) at Arbor Lodge.
+The mansion is typically open daily in the spring, summer, and fall and on weekends during the winter months for self-guided tours and offers several special events throughout the year.
+It's also available for private events; please call 402-873-8705 to host an event (meeting, wedding, etc.) at Arbor Lodge.